- About Donor-Advised Funds

 If you have a question that isn’t covered in the sections below, please contact us at (888) 878-7900.

 Individuals, families, companies, foundations and other entities can start a donor-advised fund account.

 Yes.
 You can choose any name for your donor-advised fund account.
-You can even call it a Foundation.
-Most donors choose a name that reflects the main purpose of the account such as “The Smith Educational Fund.”
-Some donors select a name that helps them remain anonymous, like the “Emerging Scholars Fund.”
+You can use the term Foundation in its name.
+Most donors choose a name that reflects the main purpose of the account, such as “The Smith Educational Fund.”
+Some donors select a name that helps them to remain anonymous, like the “Emerging Scholars Fund.”

 At NPT, it takes less than a day.
 Once you submit a completed Donor Application, your account is established and ready to receive contributions.

 Yes.
 You can name them as advisors or successor advisors to your account.
 They can legally assume these roles as soon as they are 18 years old.

 NPT also offers the opportunity to discuss family-focused philanthropy, and can offer guidance on developing a family giving strategy.
 To speak with a member of the Philanthropic Services team, please call (888) 878-7900.